openordu/pce/S/Samhain.md

   - Samhain was a time of divination rites and protective charms
   - Samhain set the stage for the great feasts of the Irish sagas
   - Samhain bears a name linked to summer and to the Gaulish month Samoni
+  - Samhain Samhain is the modern spelling of the older form Samain
+  - Samhain modern study leans on Le Roux, the Rees volume Celtic Heritage, McNeill, and Danaher
 categories:
   - text
-  - being
+  - person
   - Concept
   - Place
-  - person
+  - concept
   - place
-  - concept
+  - being
 entities:
   - Samhain(Concept)
   - Samoni(Concept)